awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

   The default arguments for this job\.

-  You can specify arguments here that your own job\-execution script consumes, in addition to arguments that AWS Glue itself consumes\.
+  You can specify arguments here that your own job\-execution script consumes, as well as arguments that AWS Glue itself consumes\.

-  For information about how to specify and consume your own Job arguments, see [Calling AWS Glue APIs in Python](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-calling.html) in the *AWS Glue Developer Guide*\.
+  For information about how to specify and consume your own Job arguments, see the [Calling AWS Glue APIs in Python](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-calling.html) topic in the developer guide\.

-  For information about the key\-value pairs that AWS Glue consumes to set up your job, see [Special Parameters Used by AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-glue-arguments.html) in the *AWS Glue Developer Guide*\.
+  For information about the key\-value pairs that AWS Glue consumes to set up your job, see the [Special Parameters Used by AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-glue-arguments.html) topic in the developer guide\.
 + `Connections` – A [ConnectionsList](#aws-glue-api-jobs-job-ConnectionsList) object\.

   The connections used for this job\.